Click any of the links below for information on Barnes & Noble's history:

-- In October 2012, Barnes & Noble, Inc. and Microsoft announced the completion of their previously announced strategic partnership in NOOK Media LLC, the recently formed Barnes & Noble subsidiary and a leader in the emerging digital reading and digital education markets.
+- In October 2012, Barnes & Noble, Inc. and Microsoft announced the completion of their strategic partnership in NOOK Media LLC, the previously formed Barnes & Noble subsidiary and a leader in the emerging digital reading and digital education markets.
 NOOK Media LLC comprises the digital and College businesses of Barnes & Noble.

 - In January 2013, NOOK Media, LLC announced the completion of their previously announced investment by Pearson, the world’s leading learning company.
 Pearson’s strategic investment will accelerate customer access to digital content by pairing its leading expertise in online learning with NOOK Media’s expertise in reading technology, online commerce and customer service.